Politics of Egypt

-The politics of Egypt takes place within the framework of a republican semi-presidential system of government.
-The current political system was established following the 2013 Egyptian military coup d'état, and the takeover of President Abdel Fattah el-Sisi.
-In the current system, the President is elected for a six-year term.
-Furthermore, the President has the power to dissolve Parliament through Article 137.
+Under el-Sisi, political freedoms and opposition activity have been the subject of criticism by human rights groups and other observers, who have reported restrictions on political participation and dissent.
+Formally, the current political system was established following the 2013 Egyptian military coup d'état, and the assumption of office by President Abdel Fattah el-Sisi.
+In the current system, the president is elected for a six-year term.
+Following the 2020 elections to the new Senate, the legislature became bicameral.